 We want to inspire pupils through the creative curriculum and creative teaching.
 We plan whole school topics that involve outings and visitors to school.

 We have an exciting curriculum, for example the Infant Class have regular walks in the local countryside.
 Children put on their wellies, coats and rucksacks and explore the local farms, fields and woods.
 This provides opportunities to discuss and look at plants, habitats, shadows, historical buildings, 3D maps and problem solving.
 This develops children’s appreciation for the world we live in.
+If you want to read more about Burton primary school, follow this link.

 This is further developed in the Forest Schools Project followed in Class 2 where a qualified leader explores the outdoors.
 Problem solving and team building are developed through a range of activities